7 min read · Cost

 Key takeaways

-- Phased per-building construction is the norm
+- Phased per-building construction is the norm, not a single mobilization

-- Fire-separation integration is assembly-level
+- Fire-separation integration at unit lines is assembly-level work

-- Resident coordination is real scope, not overhead
+- Resident coordination is real scope, not overhead to wave off

 FAQ